wschella/mu-search/readme.md

 Automatic updates are activated via the environment variable `AUTOMATIC_INDEX_UPDATES`, or `automatic_index_updates` in the `config.json` file.

-## Indexing PDF Attachments
+## Indexing Attachments

-Basic indexing of PDF attachments is provided using Elasticsearch's [Ingest Attachment Processor Plugin](https://www.elastic.co/guide/en/elasticsearch/plugins/current/ingest-attachment.html).
+Basic indexing of PDF, Word etc. attachments is provided using Elasticsearch's [Ingest Attachment Processor Plugin](https://www.elastic.co/guide/en/elasticsearch/plugins/current/ingest-attachment.html).
 Note that this is under development and liable to change.

 ### Create Attachment Pipeline